-At the first meeting with the executives, Alice states that she'd like to have a show that's two-hours long; however, whenever there's a closeup of the program on the TV guide, it's shown as only being an hour long.
+At the first meeting with the executives Alice states she'd like the show to be two hours long, but whenever there's a close-up of the TV guide it's shown as only a one hour program.
 See more »

 This morning I woke up and there was a pubic hair on my pillow shaped like a question mark.
 And it really got me thinking of unanswered questions, like all the times in my life when I was supposed to feel something but I felt nothing and all the other times in my life where i wasn't supposed to feel anything but I felt too much and the people around me weren't really ready for all of my feelings.

 Some of the closing credits are shown over the red recording indicator of a camcorder.
 See more »